BlackBerry Key2 specs leak just a day before its launch

 On Wednesday, mobile tipster Evan Blass tweeted out what appears to be a spec sheet for the upcoming device.
 He also tweeted that he expects the Key2 to cost "$649 US / €649 EU / £579 GB / $829 CA."

-The BlackBerry Key2 is set to be unveiled at an event in New York on Thursday and is expected to have a similar design as the BlackBerry KeyOne, a premium Android phone with a QWERTY keyboard.
-In line with that, the leaked sheet lists a 4.5-inch LCD screen, QWERTY keyboard and fingerprint scanner in the spacebar for the Key2.
+The BlackBerry Key2 is set to be unveiled at an event in New York on Thursday and is expected to have a design similar to that of the BlackBerry KeyOne, a premium Android phone with a QWERTY keyboard.
+In line with that, the leaked sheet lists a 4.5-inch LCD screen, QWERTY keyboard and fingerprint scanner in the space bar for the Key2.
 The phone will also have dual-rear cameras and a 3,500mAh battery, according to the leaked specs.

 Blass previously tweeted out renders of the Key2 that showed the screen and keyboard design, dual-rear cameras and a "mystery button" next to the symbol key.
 There was also a USB-C port on the bottom of the phone and a headphone jack up top.